adryd325/website/_posts/2024-04-09-inspiring-sites.md

 title: "MicroBlogPost: Personal websites inspiration and notes"
 date: "2024-04-09"
 layout: post
+excerpt: >-
+  Notes about websites that inspire me and good practices when making websites

 ---

  - https://anhvn.com/ Has beautiful art, sorta like a comic strip?